davide-bergamasco/dncs-lab/README.md

 ![Alt text](https://github.com/davide-bergamasco/dncs-lab/blob/master/images/ping.png)

-With the same command it' possible to see that `host-a` and `host-b` do not reach each others.
+With the same command it's possible to see that `host-a` and `host-b` do not reach each others.

 ![Alt text](https://github.com/davide-bergamasco/dncs-lab/blob/master/images/pingfailure.png)